srifqi/superflat/README.md

 2. Do like editing `parameter.lua` file.

 ## List of Biomes
+Note: Biome decorations are only available with the `default` mod (Minetest Game or its derivatives).
 - Frozen River (no decoration for now)
 - River (no decoration for now)
 - Ice Plains (no decoration for now)